Registration

 Warning

 The alignment of the comet must be done on images whose stars have been previously aligned.
-Either via a new sequence, with the global alignment, or by having saved the registration information in the seq file.
-In this last case, the option Accumulate reg. data (explained below) makes sense.
+Either via a new sequence, with the global alignment, or by having saved the registration information in the seq file, via a 2-pass or astrometric registration.

 Note